binaryage/totalspaces-web/defaults-settings2.md

 ## <a id="longer-notifications"></a>Notification graphic period

-<code>defaults write com.binaryage.TotalSpaces2 notificationDuration 1.0</code>
+<code>defaults write com.binaryage.TotalSpaces2 notificationDuration -float 1.0</code>

 The notification graphic remains on the screen for this period, unless the transition was triggered by hotkeys in which case it stays on screen for as long as you hold the modifier keys down.